loentar/ngrest-db/README.md

 # ngrest-db

-Small and easy in use ORM to use with ngrest.
+Small and easy in use ORM to work together with ngrest.

 Highlights: